garrett-sutton/garrett-sutton.github.io/_drafts/christmas-2023.md

 watch football, complain about football,
 talk about things in the 814.
 All of it felt like we hadn't missed a beat.

+### In hindsight, how crazy was it?
+I think traveling with Gwen being 3 months old borders crazy.